mzivic7/endcord/README.md

 Note: keybinding `Ctrl+Up/Down/Left/Right` does not work in tty.

 ### Experimental windowed mode
 This mode entirely replaces curses with pygame-ce GUI library.
-UI remains terminal-like, the only difference is that its no longer in terminal but in its own window.
+UI remains terminal-like, the only difference is that its no longer in terminal, but in its own window.
-Keybinding remain the same, but all codes are like on Linux so old keybinding codes may not work.
+Keybinding remain the same, but all codes are like on Linux, so old keybinding codes may not work on Windows.
 If using external editor, use some with graphical interface.
-TUI editors will not work, as this is no longer terminal.
+TUI editors will not work, as this is no longer in terminal.
 Building with nuitka will create executable that will segfault.
-Do not report issues related to experimental features!
 You can toggle experimental mode bu running: `uv run build.py --experimental`.
 Then run endcord from source: `uv run main.py`.